12 Things Everyone Should Know About Their Period

 Period tracking apps help you stay on top of your cycle

-If you have an irregular flow (and you probably do, since few women have periods that operate on a strict 28-day schedule), the digital age is making your life easier Apps like Clue, Eve, and Flo Period & Ovulation Tracker keep tabs on your cycle to alert you when your period is due.
+If you have an irregular flow (and you probably do, since few people have periods that operate on a strict 28-day schedule), apps like Clue, Eve, and Flo Period & Ovulation Tracker keep tabs on your cycle to alert you when your period is due.

 These apps can be especially helpful if PMS hits you hard in the days before your period actually arrives.
 By tracking when your PMS symptoms hit each month, you’ll know exactly when to expect the bloating, mood swings, pre-period cramps, or other body issues—so you can take steps to minimize their impact.
 “If you’re trying to figure out a cause and effect, it’s certainly nice to have a record so you can track things over time and see if there does seem to be a causality,” Dr. Gersh says.